Submissions Rules and Terms and Conditions

 - The winning poet grants the Michael Marks Awards a 5 year, global, English language, non-exclusive license to reproduce their submitted poetry portfolio in the Michael Marks Environmental Poet of the Year Prize pamphlet inclusive of use in digital and print publicity of the pamphlet and the Michael Marks Awards.
 The poet grants the Michael Marks Awards the right to reproduce on the Michael Marks Awards’ website a selection of the poems for their archive in perpetuity.

 - The winning poet understands that it is a condition of entry, and of receipt of the prizes awarded, that their work shall be used in line with these terms with no further financial remuneration other than the prize money.
-The winners’ sole award for the Prize is publication in the Pamphlet and the one-off prize money.
+The winners’ sole award for the Prize is publication in the pamphlet, the one-off prize money and a place on a winners’ residential trip to Greece in association with the Harvard Center for Hellenic Studies.
 It may be that writers are able to collect royalty payments through relevant collecting societies.